-We manufacture footwear in facilities that we operate in the Dominican Republic, Puerto Rico, Chuzhou, China and Rock Island, Illinois, and source footwear, apparel and accessories from third-party facilities in China, Vietnam, Dominican Republic and Mexico.
-Our facilities in Chuzhou and Rock Island were acquired through the Acquisition.
+We manufacture footwear in facilities that we own and operate in the Dominican Republic, Puerto Rico, and Chuzhou, China and source footwear, apparel and accessories from third-party facilities in China, Vietnam, India, Dominican Republic and Mexico.
 We do not have long-term contracts with any of our third-party manufacturers.
 We believe that operating our own facilities significantly improves our knowledge of the entire raw material sourcing and manufacturing process, which enables us to more efficiently source finished goods from third parties that are of the highest quality and at the lowest cost available, as well as reduce our lead times.
-In addition, our Puerto Rico and Rock Island facilities allow us to produce footwear for the U.S. military and other commercial businesses that require production by a U.S. manufacturer.
+In addition, our Puerto Rico facility allows us to produce footwear for the U.S. Military and other commercial businesses that require production by a U.S. manufacturer.
 Sourcing products from offshore third-party facilities generally enables us to lower our costs per unit while maintaining high product quality and limits the capital investment required to establish and maintain company operated manufacturing facilities.
 Because quality is an important part of our value proposition to our retailers and consumers, we source products from manufacturers who have demonstrated the intent and ability to maintain the high quality that has become associated with our brands.

 Quality control is stressed at every stage of the manufacturing process and is monitored by trained quality assurance personnel at each of our manufacturing facilities, including our third-party factories.
-In addition, we utilize a team of procurement, quality control and logistics employees in our China office to visit factories to conduct quality control reviews of raw materials, work in process inventory and finished goods.
+In addition, we utilize a team of procurement, quality control and logistics employees in our China office and a third-party quality control service provider to visit factories to conduct quality control reviews of raw materials, work in process inventory and finished goods.
 We also utilize quality control personnel at our finished goods distribution facilities to conduct quality control testing on incoming sourced finished goods and raw materials and inspect random samples from our finished goods inventory from each of our manufacturing facilities to ensure that all items meet our high-quality standards.